 Don’t expect the bikes to be made completely from Graphene, though.
 In fact, graphene frames contain a minimum of one per cent Graphene layered behind carbon fibre.

 Just because it’s a small amount of the material doesn’t mean the benefits won’t be felt.
 According to Dassi, both the material’s strength and comfort can be clearly felt despite its minimal presence.
+If anything, this just further proves just how innovative the use of this material is; that just a small amount of it can be so monumental to improving the quality and performance of bike frames.

 Marginal gains has been a term associated with British Cycling ever since the 2008 Beijing Olympics.
 However, the shoes that the GB team wore to glory in Rio this summer take that to a whole new level.